Internet in New Zealand: Data caps

 Monthly data caps used to be common in New Zealand, with over 90% of connections having caps in 2014.
 As of June 2018, less than 30% of internet connections now have a fixed data cap.
 Once users have exceeded their data cap, they typically have the option of having the speed limited to 64–128 kbit/s for the rest of the month or paying for any extra data used.
 Now, most RSP's (retail service providers) offer unlimited data plans.
-On average (August 2019), each household uses 265GB of data per month.
+On average (August 2019), each household uses 265 GB of data per month.

 Most mobile phone data plans have set caps, with any excess paid for per MB (although extra data blocks can be purchased to avoid the expensive casual data pricing).
 As of 2014, Vodafone claimed its cellular data network is the fastest in the world, with downloads of 5 to 20 Mbit/s on 3G and 20 to 75 Mbit/s on LTE 4G being usually available.
 In April 2017, 2degrees announced unlimited data plans as part of a plan with unlimited calls and texts.